-- (a) All staff for positions within the bargaining unit will be hired by the Employer. - (b) Prior to such hiring, the Employer will provide a copy of the application to a designate appointed by the Union. - (c) The application shall be in a form mutually agreed between the Union and Employer. - (d) Upon hiring, the Employer shall immediately advise the union designate in writing of the new employee's name, current mailing address, and job classification. - (e) All employees shall, as a condition of continued employment become members of the Union and maintain such membership (subject only to the provisions of Section 17 of the Labour Relations Code of British Columbia).
+- (a) All staff for positions within the bargaining unit will be hired by the Employer. - (b) Upon hiring, the Employer shall immediately advise the union designate in writing of the new employee's name, current mailing address, and job classification. - (c) All employees shall, as a condition of continued employment become members of the Union and maintain such membership (subject only to the provisions of Section 17 of the Labour Relations Code of British Columbia).